sanjayk221B/Javascript/README.md

 ### 5. Control Flow
 - [Control Flow](control-flow/README.md): Master conditional statements, loops, and program flow control in JavaScript.

+### 6. Arrays
+- [Arrays](arrays/README.md): Learn about array creation, manipulation, methods, and working with array data in JavaScript.

 ## How to Use This Repository
 Navigate through the folders to explore different JavaScript concepts.
 Each folder contains:
 - Example code in `.js` files.